On singular moduli that are S-units: PRELIMINARIES AND NOTATION

-These theorems link the splitting of primes in imaginary quadratic fields to the reduction of elliptic curves with complex multiplication and they will be crucial in the proof of our main result.
+The results above link the splitting behaviour of primes in imaginary quadratic fields to the reduction type of elliptic curves with complex multiplication.
+They will be crucial in the proof of our main result.